Take Back Program | Creating Less Waste

 At this stage, we can no longer save the garment and it’s time to find some more creative solutions.

-- The big step is to cut scraps out of the fabric by going around the problem areas.
+- The first step it to cut the scraps out of the fabric by going around the problem areas.
 Again, saving everything.

 - We give away those scraps in bulk to any one that wants them for free!
 People can use them for artwork, pillow inserts, dolls and a boat load of other things.
-We are also planning on reusing them ourselves for kitchen/bath/home items that we will sell on our site!
+We are also planning on reusing all unclaimed scraps to make kitchen/bath/home items!

 Stage 4: Regenerated Cellulose